chadrik/gilded/README.md

 pip install -r requirements.txt
 ```

 Gilded is designed as a mercurial extension.
-As the name suggests, extensions are intended to extend the behavior of mercurial, but gilded abuses this system to completely take over, by monkey-patching the mercurial internals to be based on libgit2.
+As the name suggests, extensions are intended to extend the behavior of mercurial, but gilded abuses this system to monkey-patch the mercurial internals to be based on libgit2.
 As a result, once the gilded extension is loaded, mercurial will no longer be able to operate on mercurial repositories.
-So, if you plan to use mercurial as intended, don't register gilded in your .hgrc file.
+So if you plan to use mercurial as intended, don't register gilded in your .hgrc file.

-For convenience, you can set up an alias that loads the extension:
+For convenience, you can set up an alias that calls `hg` and loads the extension:

 ```
 alias au='hg --config extensions.gilded='